SAP-samples/teched2022-AP261/exercises/ex0/README.md

      with the logon.
 <br>![](/exercises/ex0/images/Image2.png)

-5. On successfull logon, you will be redirected to the AGOP launchpad and load all the tiles as shown in the image below.
+5. On successfull logon, you will be redirected to the AGOP launchpad and you will all the tiles as shown in the image below.
 <br>![](/exercises/ex0/images/Image3.png)

 ```
-Note that the reason for showing zero's in all the tiles is due to the fact that there is no business patner is mapped to your user at this point.
+Note that the reason for showing zero's in all the tiles is due to the fact that there is no business patner is mapped to
+your user at this point.
 Please inform host after this step so that he/she will assign the business pather to you user.
 ```

 6. Once the business patner/s is mapped your user, please refresh the screen of relogin to application so that you can see the count in